Libera-Chat/gamja/README.md

     npm install --include=dev
     npm start -- irc.libera.chat

+See `npm start -- -h` for a list of options.

 ### Production build

 Optionally, [Parcel] can be used to build a minified version of gamja.